 Bear in mind that cream of coconut and coconut cream are not the same.

-Cream of coconut is more syrupy and pre-sweetened whereas coconut cream is richer and thicker.
+Cream of coconut is syrupier and more pre-sweetened whereas coconut cream is richer and thicker.
 This recipe calls for cream of coconut, which is already mixed with sugar.
 Coconut cream may curdle with the acidity of pineapple and lime.

 They also differ in color.
 Cream of coconut is usually an off-white or tan color, whereas coconut cream is cloudy white.

 In addition to your delicious ingredients, you’ll also need either a blender or a food processor, preferably a blender!
-I use this Ninja Blender (affiliate link) for this recipe and a lot of my sauces and vinaigrettes.
-It works like a charm!
+I use this Ninja Blender for this recipe, and it works like a charm!

 All you have to do is throw all of your ingredients in and blend until smooth.
 You want your pineapple and ice to break down into tiny little fragments so that your margarita can be sipped through a straw.